Director of Fiscal Operations: Kevin VanMeter

 The Vital Statistics Department also issues burial-transit permits to area funeral directors.

-The Mansfield/Ontario/Richland County Health Department does not maintain marriage or divorce records.
-These records are available at the the Probate Court.
+Richland Public Health does not maintain marriage or divorce records.
+These records are available at the Probate Court.